ruler501/utm/README.md

 FractionalMultiplication.utm multiplies i(as if all it's digits came after a decimal place) by .111

-Division.utm still a work in progress, uses Newton's method to calculate 1/3 to the precision asked for with i
+Division.utm uses Newton's method to calculate 2/5 does i iterations, extremely slow